Skip to contents

 1.1 Individual price outlier statistics

-For each product, a Price Observation Table is obtained, containing a characterisation of the individual product as well as two individual price outlier statistics, the ratio-to-average price test and the t-value test; see World Bank (2013), table 9.1a for an extensive example.
+For each product, a Price Observation Table is obtained, containing a characterisation of the individual product as well as two individual price outlier statistics, the ratio-to-average price test and the t-value test; see Bank (2013), Table 9.1a for an extensive example.

 Ratio-to-average price test: The ratio of an individual price observation \(i\), \(P_{i}\), of a specific product \(j\) and the observed average price for the product, \(\mu_j\).
-An observed price passes the this test if the ratio is between 0.5 and 1.5.
-This simple check flags potential outlier values values without relying on standard deviation, which can itself be distorted by outliers (World Bank 2013, 251).
+An observed price passes this test if the ratio is between 0.5 and 1.5.
+This simple check flags potential outlier values without relying on standard deviation, which can itself be distorted by outliers (Bank 2013, 251).

 Example using UK CPI microdata